-All cases of fluid retention in the legs often improve with movement and pressure wraps.
+All cases of fluid retention in the legs of the horse often improve with movement and pressure wraps.
+This includes situations of stocking up and lymphedema.
 Movement helps to increase heart rate and increases the rate of return of blood and fluid back to the heart.
 The more efficient the cardiovascular system, the more fluid that is absorbed and removed from the tissue space.
 Through movement, we are also moving the feet at a more rapid pace, which in turn helps to force blood and fluid back up the leg and towards the heart.

 Pressure wraps also assist the problem in two ways.
 First, they help to force fluid in the soft tissue space back into the lymphatics and general circulation.
 Second, through their pressure, they also help to minimize fluid loss from the lymphatics and blood vessels.
 Caution should be noted in cases of impaired circulation however, as with too tight of a wrap or too prolonged use, one could actually impair or cut off circulation to the lower leg and digit.
 In most cases, pressure wraps are applied for 10-12 hours at a time, then off for 10-12 hours.

-Topical therapies are also helpful, often including DMSO alone or combined with a steroid.
+Topical therapies are also helpful in chronic cases of stocking up and lymphedema, often including DMSO alone or combined with a steroid.
 DMSO is a great anti-inflammatory and antioxidant with tremendous healing potential.
 It many cases, it is combined with a steroid to help boost anti-inflammatory properties and used as ‘sweat’ under a breathable wrap.
 Usually, the sweat is applied for 10-12 hours, then removed for the next 10-12 hours along with cold or warm hose therapy.

 In cases of inflammation and infection, often oral or injectable anti-inflammatory medications are also used along with appropriate antibiotics.

-In most cases of infectious lymphangitis and cellulitis, the horses respond nicely and are not impacted negatively in the future.
-However, in some cases, long term damage is done to the blood vessels, overall circulation and lymphatics due to the infection and uncontrolled inflammatory response.
+In most cases of infectious lymphangitis and cellulitis, the horses respond nicely to appropriate therapy and are not impacted negatively in the future.
+However, in some cases, long-term damage is done to the blood vessels, overall circulation and lymphatics due to the infection and uncontrolled inflammatory response.
 This can then lead to a long term tendency for fluid retention in that leg which can be difficult to manage.

 Are there other options and means of controlling the problem?
-I think there is.
+I think there are, personally.

 In our cases of lymphangitis and cellulitus, we will often combine our Cur-OST EQ Plus or EQ Total Support with the EQ Immune & Repair formula, running the combination for 90 days.
 Through this combined approach, we are able to help balance the inflammatory response and enhance the immune response, aiding potentially with clearing of the infection.
 It is not uncommon in these cases to have an unresolved infection persist for months to years with a likewise swollen leg and impaired fluid circulation.
 Even in these chronic cases, I have found the combined regimen of Cur-OST formulas has made a huge difference, especially when combined with topical sweat therapies.